thanpolas/toddmotto.github.io/_posts/2014-06-03-what-function-window-document-undefined-iife-really-means.md

 ### Minifying

 Minifying your local variables is where the IIFE pattern's awesomeness really kicks in.
-Local variables aren't really needed if they're passed in, so we can call them what we like.
+Local variable names aren't really needed if they're passed in, so we can call them what we like.

 Changing this: